bootstrap-ruby/bootstrap_form/README.md

 <% end %>
 ```

-To output a simple ordered list of errors, use `error_summary`.
+To output a simple unordered list of errors, use `error_summary`.

 ```erb
 <%= bootstrap_form_for(@user, inline_errors: false) do |f| %>